-According to California Health and Safety Code (HSC) 11351, you may face a sentence of two to four years in jail if convicted for selling cocaine.
+According to California Health and Safety Code (HSC) 11351, you may face a sentence of two to four years in jail if convicted of selling cocaine.
 The courts impose longer jail terms if you are in possession of very large amounts of cocaine.
 For example:

 - 1 kg of cocaine = three extra years

 - 4 kg of cocaine = five extra years